 - Students analyze and discuss their data

-Key concepts: adaptations, physiology, anatomy, pathology, animal health, STEM Careers
+Key concepts: Adaptations, physiology, anatomy, pathology, forensics, animal health, fish hatcheries

-Skills: scientific investigation and method, collaboration and communication, inquiry, qualitative and quantitative data collection
+Skills: Scientific investigation and method, collaboration and communication, group work, inquiry, qualitative and quantitative data collection, drawing conclusions from data

 - Use of stairs; elevators are available

 - Work taking place at standard tables with chairs provided

 - The learning environment as part of this lesson may include the following sensory triggers: unusual noises, which may be loud, low, or moderate; changes in lighting; unusual smells; touch sensitivity due to the use of tight-fitting gloves; and potential that participants may get wet or dirty.

 We believe there should be no boundaries to your Shedd Aquarium experience.
 If you have an accommodation request related to a disability, please contact us at [email protected] or 312-939-2438.
 We look forward to assisting you.

 Labs at Your School